sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/scheduled-tasks.md

+---
+title: Using Scheduled Tasks | AirCode Docs
+description: AirCode provides a simple and easy-to-use scheduled task system.
+There is no need to write any Cronjob expressions, as setting up is as easy as scheduling an event on a calendar.
+---

 # Using Scheduled Tasks {#intro}

 AirCode provides a simple and easy-to-use scheduled task system.
 There is no need to write any Cronjob expressions, as setting up is as easy as scheduling an event on a calendar.